 - Task fields and tags help you designate recurring tasks, mark tasks complete or incomplete, list due dates and times, and list a task’s description.
-You can also see a task’s associated project, “like” a project or comment associated to it, and tag other team members.
+You can also see a task’s associated project, “like” a project or comment associated with it, and tag other team members.

 - Tasks can have many collaborators, but only one designated assignee.

 - Designate tasks as “dependent” if it’s waiting for another task’s completion before it can begin.
 It’ll also notify you when it’s ready to go.
-You can draw dependent tasks on your timeline and designate multiple tasks as dependent.
+You can draw dependent tasks on your timeline and designate multiple tasks as a dependent.